atultyagi612/facial-recognition-Attendance-System/README.md

 **4 BACKUP**

-By the help of Backup option you can backup attendance file to a location and Also **email the attendance of a particular cleint to a email address** For this you just need to provide you email id and password in ```Backup_Database.py``` file by this email our program sent emails to the cleints/students , and also enable  [Less Secure apps](https://myaccount.google.com/lesssecureapps?pli=1&rapt=AEjHL4O60nbAZyuojxGT8ChwsTYs7rNyxh7NVUSxbq3ty6TyihvrsctF2ticq7qESTyYSxXe-T-e8ZO1B_clxbnl3cHiYHM1sQ) for your that email id. and the daily attendance also stored in the google drive spreedsheets for this you need to get api on  [google sheet api](https://developers.google.com/sheets/api/quickstart/python) .
-You get the ```.json``` file past this file in the main directory of program and renamed it ```testSheets-9c1b98942881.json```
+By the help of Backup option you can backup attendance file to a location and Also **email the attendance of a particular cleint to a email address** For this you just need to provide you email id and password in ```Backup_Database.py``` file by this email our program sent emails to the clients/students , and also enable  [Less Secure apps](https://myaccount.google.com/lesssecureapps?pli=1&rapt=AEjHL4O60nbAZyuojxGT8ChwsTYs7rNyxh7NVUSxbq3ty6TyihvrsctF2ticq7qESTyYSxXe-T-e8ZO1B_clxbnl3cHiYHM1sQ) for your email id. and the daily attendance also stored in the google drive spreedsheets for this you need to get api from   [ developer’s console.](https://console.developers.google.com/) .
+You get the ```.json``` file  from there . past this file in the main directory of program and renamed it ```testSheets-9c1b98942881.json```  and also share a spreadsheet from google drive to ```client_email``` present in ```.json``` file . ***You can also refer to [this](https://www.analyticsvidhya.com/blog/2020/07/read-and-update-google-spreadsheets-with-python/) webside***

 ![plot](./images/backup.jpg)